umbraco/UmbracoDocs/14/umbraco-cms/reference/routing/umbraco-api-controllers/README.md

 For more details, see the [Porting old Umbraco APIs](porting-old-umbraco-apis.md) article.
 {% endhint %}

+## API Overview

-To better understand the basics of APIs, you can see the [Microsoft ASP.NET Core API documentation](https://dotnet.microsoft.com/en-us/apps/aspnet/apis).
+To better understand the basics of APIs, you can see the [Microsoft ASP.NET Core API documentation](https://learn.microsoft.com/en-us/aspnet/core/web-api/).
 The documentation provides a solid foundation for API concepts in .NET environments..

 ## Public APIs in Umbraco